AdobeDocs/commerce-merchant-services.en/help/data-connection/using-tags.md

 ---
 # Collect Commerce Data using Adobe Experience Platform Tags

-While you can use the Data Connection extension to publish and subscribe to storefront events, some merchants might already be using a data collection solution, such as the [Adobe Experience Platform tags](https://experienceleague.adobe.com/docs/platform-learn/data-collection/tags/create-a-property.html).
+While you can use the Data Connection extension to publish and subscribe to storefront events, some merchants might already be using a data collection solution, such as [Adobe Experience Platform tags](https://experienceleague.adobe.com/docs/platform-learn/data-collection/tags/create-a-property.html).
 For those merchants, Adobe Commerce provides a publishing only option in the Data Connection extension that uses the Adobe Commerce Event SDK.

 ![Data Connection Extension Data Flow](assets/tags-data-flow.png) _Data Connection Extension Data Flow with Tags_